elidickinson/ghost-sync-google-sheets/README.md

 - 10ms delay between API requests to avoid overwhelming server
 - Automatic retry on 429 (rate limit) with exponential backoff: 2s, 4s, 8s, 16s, 32s
 - Up to 5 retry attempts before failing
-- Ghost Admin API generally allows ~1000 requests/minute
+- Ghost Admin API rate limiting depends on your hosting set up

 ### Security

-**Minimal Permissions:**
-- `@OnlyCurrentDoc`: Only accesses the current spreadsheet (not all your Google Sheets)
-- No persistent background triggers or auto-sync
-- All syncs are user-initiated

-**Credentials Storage:**
-- Ghost URL and Admin API Key stored in Document Properties (scoped to this spreadsheet)
+- Ghost URL and Admin API Key stored in the hidden properties of the spreadsheet
-- Properties are stored encrypted on Google's servers
-- JWT tokens generated on-demand and expire in 5 minutes
-- Admin API Key never leaves Google's infrastructure
+- This script does not save or transmit member data anywhere besides in this spreadsheet
+- Anyone with Editor access to the spreadsheet could extract the API Key with a little work

 ### Limitations

 - **Execution Time**: Google Apps Script has 6-minute limit per execution (chunked processing handles this)
 - **Quota**: Google Apps Script free tier: 90 minutes/day runtime limit
 - **Attribution Cost**: Including attribution requires one API call per member (significantly slower)
-- **API Version**: Uses Ghost Admin API v5.0
-- **No Real-Time Sync**: Manual updates only (no webhooks or automatic scheduling)
+- **No Real-Time Sync**: Batch updates only (no webhooks)

 ### Ghost API Notes